 How does specific weight differ from density?

-Specific weight refers to the weight of a material per unit volume, taking into account gravitational force, while density is purely a mass-to-volume ratio.
+The difference between specific weight and density is that specific weight refers to the weight of a material per unit volume, taking into account gravitational force, while density is purely a mass-to-volume ratio.
+This difference is important in engineering calculations, as it affects how materials behave under varying gravitational conditions.

 Can these properties vary with temperature and pressure?